We Are Listening

 We Keep Track

 Not at all.
-There are some basic things to learn, but overall it is very easy.
-Worms seem to do very well when neglected a little bit.
+There are some basic things to learn about composting worms, but overall it is very easy.
+Beginners can learn with red worms that seem to be very forgiving to novices.
+Red worms seem to do very well when neglected a little bit.

 Worm farming need not cost much.
 You can easily get started for the cost of the worms.
 Most people have everything else needed lying around the house.
+Many times that first worm bin can even be FREE.
 You can spend as much or as little as you desire.

 It depends on your climate and shelter.
 Worms need bedding temperatures between freezing and 90 degrees F. The wintertime in Northern climates will cause problems and the summertime in Southern zones can be problematic.
 You will need to heat or cool to keep them outdoors.
 They also will need shelter from sunlight and rain.
 Many people keep worms outside and take the appropriate precautions.

 Absolutely.
-That is probably the number one choice of worm growers everywhere.
+The basement is probably the number one choice of hobby worm growers everywhere.
 I raise a substantial number of my worms in the basement.

 There are several commercial worm bins available but I don't suggest buying one to start.
 A 10-gallon plastic tote can work well and you probably have an extra lying around.
 Plastic concrete mortar trays are also a good choice.
 Both of the above are about $6 if you have to buy.
 Check out my Blog and Getting Started page for more information.